Emma Yhnell: Science communication and public engagement

-Yhnell's public engagement work has included speaking at the Hay Festival of Literature & Arts (2018), Soapbox Science (a series of events promoting women working in science) (2018), Cheltenham Science Festival (2019), and Pint of Science (2018) (a festival communicating scientific developments to the general public).
-In March 2016, Yhnell attended the Westiminster Parliament of the United Kingdom to present on the potential of using games to train the brain, to improve cognition and movement, as part of the national competition SET for Britain.
+Her public engagement work has also included speaking at the Hay Festival of Literature & Arts, Soapbox Science (a series of events promoting women working in science), Cheltenham Science Festival, New Scientist Live and Pint of Science (a festival communicating scientific developments to the general public).
+Yhnell attended the Westiminster Parliament of the United Kingdom to present on the potential of using games to train the brain, to improve cognition and movement, as part of the national competition SET for Britain.
 She took part in the Royal Society's Pairing Scheme which aims to bring science to the attention of Parliamentarians and civil servants, she was paired with Kevin Brennan MP.
 She was a speaker at TEDx Cardiff University in 2017.

-She contributed to the book How the Brain Works: The Facts Visually Explained for the publisher Dorling Kindersley (DK), published in March 2020.
+She contributed to the book How the Brain Works: The Facts Visually Explained for the publisher Dorling Kindersley (DK).